dcasbol/dnmn/README.md

 2. Ensure that you have virtualenv installed.
 3. Run `00-setup.sh`.
 This will create a pair of virtual environments and preprocess input images.

-### 01-validate_sparring.sh
+### 01-validate_surrogate.sh

-Validation of the sparring module.
+Validation of the surrogate gradient module, testing the correlation of its loss with the final NMN loss.
 Executes following steps:

 1. Training of N=100 Find modules, using the sparring module for indirect supervision.
 2. Filtering of trained Find modules, acording to uncertainty criteria, and selection of subset for correlation plot.
 3. Test utility of each module by transferring to full NMN and training the rest.
 4. Plot correlation found.

+### 02-end-to-end_baseline.sh

+This script runs the hyperparameter search, optimization and evaluation of the end-to-end NMN baseline.

+### 03-direct_modular.sh

+Runs modular training of the NMN architecture without making any further adjustments.
+This script runs the hyperparameter search and optimization of modules independently and tests the final configuration over our held-out test set.